 Some of the safety messages that you deliver to employees should come directly from the CEO of your company.
 This lends them some gravitas and shows that your company takes safety seriously and that the CEO is personally invested in ensuring that workers are safe.

-Safety messages to employees from the CEO should be relevant to your organization: for example if you are a construction company you might want to communicate about risks when working at heights, or for freight and logistics companies you may have concerns you would like to highlight about driver fatigue.
+Safety messages to employees from the CEO should be relevant to your organization: for example if you are a construction company, safety topics for the work place might involve communicating about risks when working at heights, or for freight and logistics companies you may have concerns you would like to highlight about driver fatigue.

 Your employees want to feel safe in the workplace, and look to management, including the CEO, to see if there is evidence of importance being placed on safety within your company.
 But while words are important to this process, actions are as well.
 As well as sending safety messages, your CEO should also be visible and go to where the workers are, such as by participating when site visits and safety inspections are taking place.
 This will help make it clear to your staff that the CEO is really interested in and committed to safety.

-You can send messages from the CEO in just about any format imaginable, from emails and intranet content to videos and messages on corporate social media.
+You can send workplace safety messages from the CEO in just about any format imaginable, from emails and intranet content to videos and messages on corporate social media.

 How to deliver your safety messages